 Private detectives and investigators work in many places, depending on their assignment or case.
 Some spend more time in offices, researching cases on computers, while others spend more time in the field, conducting interviews and performing surveillance.
 Private detectives and investigators often work irregular hours.

-Private detectives and investigators typically need several years of work experience and a high school diploma.
+Most private detectives and investigators need several years of work experience and a high school diploma.
 In addition, the vast majority of states require private detectives and investigators to have a license.